 1. Painting Over Damaged Laminate

-Painting over damaged, warped, or peeling laminate does not allow the paint to properly adhere to the cabinet.
+Painting over damaged, warped, or peeling laminate does not allow the paint to adhere properly to the cabinet.
 Repairing minor laminate damage or refacing the cabinets must be done before paint application.

 2. Leaving Dirt & Grime Behind

 Dirt, grease, and grime are not your friends while painting.
-Thoroughly clean the surfaces to allow the paint to adhere evenly on your surfaces.
+Thoroughly clean the surfaces to allow the paint to adhere evenly to your surfaces.
 Trisodium phosphate will gently clean away any lurking detritus.
 Rinse with clean water and allow to dry.

 Not all paints are created equal, and laminate surfaces are finicky.
 A coat of bonding primer will allow you to select tintable oil or latex-based paint.
 Want to skip the primer?
 Select paint that can be applied directly over laminate, but be aware your color selections will be limited.

 Before whipping out your paintbrush to tackle your cabinets, beware of the brush strokes that will be left behind.
 A roller, sprayer, or paint pad will give you a more reliable streak-free finish.

 INSL-X Cabinet Coat Enamel provides an ultra-smooth “factory-like” finish.
 Made of durable urethane-reinforced acrylic, it provides a super adhesion to surfaces, requires no priming, and results in a durable finish that resists chipping, scuff marks, food stains, grease, and water.

 The enamel can update and refurbish cabinets, trim, crown molding, and furniture.
 INSL-X comes in either a standard quart or gallon size.

 One gallon provides approximately 350-450 square feet of coverage per gallon, so you’ll have excess, but you won’t risk running out like if you get a quart.